Join a Community Gardening Initiative

 Get your neighbours gardening

-Invite your neighbours to join a Whatsapp or Facebook group where they can keep in touch about all the local community gardening initiatives and gardening groups.
+Invite your neighbours to join a WhatsApp or Facebook group where they can keep in touch about all the local community gardening initiatives and gardening groups.

 3.